A new day dawns; a new word spoken

 dare to reach Love’s wondrous height.

 2010, 2017, 2018 © Andrew T. Murphy.
 This text is registered with CCLI.
 Please include it in your returns on the usual way.
 (CCLI #7005872)

 Music: "Triumphant" © Matt Allen 2017, 2018 Download as a PDF in Ab major; or as a PDF verson in G major.
 You can also listen to the tune (in G major) as an MP3.

-In the month that Professor Stephen Hawking died, we publish a hymn that reflects our widening understanding of the dawn of creation and, at the same time, offers fresh imagery for speaking about Easter and resurrection.
+This is a hymn that reflects our widening understanding of the dawn of creation.
+(It was published on StF+ in the same month that Professor Stephen Hawking died - see Andrew Pratt's hymn, Beyond possibility).
+At the same time, Andy Murphy's hymn also offers fresh imagery for speaking about Easter and resurrection.
 Two events, Christ’s resurrection and the creation of the world (a divine act however one understands the science of it), are explicitly connected.

 “. . . resurrection is a deeply uncomfortable theological journey, when time and again we have to step back and take a breath and say: ‘Yes, it really must mean that, although can it be so?’
 I believe that the New Testament says that the resurrection really is that big a deal!
 (It's not just God's unexpected happy ending to an otherwise sad tale.)
 This is what I was trying to express in every verse of this hymn.”